sciZer0/newdiscoveries/e/README.md

 ## BRIEF INTRODUCTION

-<i>This Brief Introduction is mostly for experts, so if you are a normal person you might just skip this part</i>

-In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental mistakes that I discovered.
+In order for you to briefly get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental mistakes that I discovered.

 #### THE 1st SUFFICIENT FUNDAMENTAL MISTAKE IN SCIENCE